bearworks/CorrectedGammaBloomURP/README.md

 # CorrectedGammaBloomURP

-@Unity Technologies, This project shows the Corrected URP 10.6 post-processing Bloom Effect in Gamma space approximate to the Linear space for efficient (Gamma20), and the original URP10.6 Gamma Bloom is not correct.
+This project shows the Corrected URP 10.6 post-processing Bloom Effect in Gamma space approximate to the Linear space for efficient (Gamma20), and the original URP10.6 Gamma Bloom is not correct.

 <p align="center">
   <img src="https://github.com/bearworks/CorrectedGammaBloomURP/blob/main/1.png">